mohit-iit16/mohitkumar.github.io/_tabs/Publications.md

 ## # [GENWISE: Thematic Discovery from Textual Data](https://aclanthology.org/2024.finnlp-2.8.pdf)

-"In this work, we introduce GENWISE - a generative AI-based framework designed to stream- line extracting and organizing key information from textual data.
-Focusing on the preva- lent issue in business where significant time is spent on manual data analysis, our framework employs cutting-edge generative AI, embedding, and clustering techniques towards a thematic discovery.
+"In this work, we introduce GENWISE - a generative AI-based framework designed to streamline extracting and organizing key information from textual data.
+Focusing on the prevalent issue in business where significant time is spent on manual data analysis, our framework employs cutting-edge generative AI, embedding, and clustering techniques towards a thematic discovery.
 We further deliver hierarchical thematic representations, enhancing the ease of understanding for users at different levels.